 - Other factors for a successful S Pass application

 Review the fixed monthly salary

 Salary plays a huge role in the success of your application.
-You are required to have a fixed monthly salary of SGD $2,500 and above.
-Mid level skilled or not, this is mandatory.
+You are required to have a fixed monthly salary of S$3,000 and above, depending on your sector.

-If you have more work experience, your salary has to be higher than this minimum salary.
+If you have more work experience, your salary has to be higher than this minimum amount.

 Take the Self Assessment Tool (SAT)